APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 ﻿# ProjData/
-Any required project data is stored in **ProjData/**.

-Project data is static data that a project needs to function, and is not created or modified by the project.
+Any static data that a project needs to function, and is not created or modified by the project, is stored in **ProjData/**.

 Examples of project data:
 * Images for project controls